 Bats are usually cast in a league with vampires, witches and the supernatural.
 This is a phenomenon that’s widespread and has been going on for centuries in cultures around the world.
-In the U.S., some folks credit a certain book with virtually cementing the ink between bats and a perception of danger.
-You know the one: Bram Stoker’s 1897 book, Dracula, the first in English literature to link bats to human vampires.
+In the U.S., some folks credit a certain book with virtually cementing the link between bats and a perception of danger.
+You know the one: Bram Stoker’s 1897 book Dracula, the first in English literature to link bats to human vampires.
 Stoker’s antagonist, Count Dracula, who could shape-shift into a bat,¹ caught the public’s imagination and vampire books and movies since have played on the theme that bats are evil, blood-drinking creatures.
-And, that’s completely false.
+That’s completely false!

-First, let’s dispense with the creepy misconception that bats are blood-thirsty predators.
+So, let’s dispense with the creepy notion that bats are blood-thirsty predators.
 In actuality, only three species of bats drink blood and none of these favor human blood.
-Bats represent a quarter of the mammals on earth, with about 1,200 species, so the population of “vampire” bats is relatively very small.
-Besides, of the 47 species of bats known to inhabit North America, none are vampire bats (you’ll read more about them further down this page.)
+Bats represent a quarter of the mammals on earth, with about 1,200 species, so the population of vampire bats is small.
+Besides, of the 47 species of bats known to inhabit North America, none are vampire bats (more about them further down the page.)

-What we have here in the U.S. are three small, flower-eating species who spending part of the year in the Southwest, migrating between the U.S. and Mexico, and 44 others spread out across the U.S. who feed on insects.
-If you have bats silently patrolling your backyard wildlife habitat at night, count yourself lucky.
+Inhabiting the U.S. are three small, flower-eating species that spend part of the year in the Southwest, migrating between the U.S. and Mexico, and 44 others spread out across the U.S. that feed on insects.
+If you have bats patrolling your backyard wildlife habitat at night, count yourself lucky.
 List of U.S. bat species

 The Southwest is home to the greatest diversity of U.S. bats, with Texas hosting more than 30 species.
 Texas’ Bracken Cave near San Antonio, is home to the largest colony of bats in the world.
-Twenty million Mexican Free-tailed bats swoosh out of the cave at dusk and by the time they return at dawn they’ve feasted on 250 tons of insects.
-Bracken Cave, owned by Bat Conservation International, is closed to the public for the protection of the bats.
-You can see images and video of the bats leaving the cave here.
+Twenty million Mexican Free-tailed Bats swoosh out of the cave at dusk and by the time they return at dawn they’ve feasted on 250 tons of insects!
+Owned by Bat Conservation International, the cave is closed to the public for the protection of the bats, but you can see images and video of the bats leaving the cave here.

-The earliest known bat species, Icaronycteris index, lived in the early Eocene Epoch, about 52.2 million years ago.
-Scientists know, however, that bats are older than that, as other fossil evidence points to an ancestor (also shared by humans) dating back 80 million years.
+The oldest known bat species, Icaronycteris index, lived in the early Eocene Epoch, about 52.2 million years ago.
+Other fossil evidence points to an ancestor (that’s also shared by humans) dating back 80 million years.
 As you can see above, bat fossils show a creature not very different from the bats of today.

-Bats aren’t dangerous.
+- Bats aren’t dangerous.
 To repeat: Bats aren’t dangerous.
 They couldn’t be more different from their fictional counterparts.
-In real life they’re timid and non-aggressive — so much so, even one with rabies won’t attack.
+In real life they’re timid, gentle and non-aggressive — so much so, even one with rabies won’t attack.

-Bats aren’t blind.
+- Bats aren’t “blind as a bat!”
 Day and night, their vision is excellent.
-Researchers have discovered that at least two nocturnal bat species even have photoreceptors for color vision.
+Researchers have discovered that at least two nocturnal bat species even have color vision.

-Bats aren’t dirty.
-They’re actually very clean, spending about a third of their resting time scouring their entire body, much like a cat does.
+- Bats aren’t dirty.
+They’re very clean, spending about a third of their resting time scouring their entire body, much like a cat does.

-Bats don’t get tangled in people’s hair.
+- Bats don’t get tangled in people’s hair.
 Most bats are insectivores and it’s true they might occasionally get close to us — even very close — while catching flying insects.
 But they don’t want to touch us and they see far too well to do it by accident.
-This leads to another common myth, the “blind as a bat” one.
-Bats have very good vision in the daytime and at night.

 Major bat groups

-Bats belong to the order Chiroptera (ki-ROP-ter-uh).
+Bats belong to the order Chiroptera (ky-ROP-ter-uh).
 Within this are two major groups — the Microchiroptera and the Megachiroptera.
 About 200 species are Megachiropterans, known as Old World bats or fruit bats.
 They’re found only in tropical areas of Europe, Asia and Africa.
-Some Megabats are as small as 2 inches long, but this group also includes the very large “flying foxes,” who are bats with fox-like faces and large eyes.
-Megabats are eaters of fruit, nectar and pollen.
-Most don’t use “radar” (echolocation).
+Some megabats are as small as 2 inches long, but this group also includes the very large “flying foxes,” which are bats with fox-like faces and large eyes.
+Megabats eat fruit, nectar and pollen.
+Most don’t use echolocation.
 Instead, they use their excellent vision and a good sense of smell.

-The rest of the bats, Microciropterans, inhabit all areas of the world except Polar Regions and extreme deserts.
-It’s a Microbat we see patrolling the warm nighttime skies above a backyard wildlife habitat.
+The rest of the bats, Microciropterans, inhabit all areas of the world, except Polar Regions and extreme deserts.
 These bats use echolocation.
 Most are insect-eaters, although some species feed on small mammals and fish.

 Vampire bats are Microbats in the family Phyllostomidae, subfamily Phyllostominae.
-These bats are very small, with a body only about 3 inches long and a wingspan of around 8 inches.
-They drink blood, as their name suggests, but they seek it from animals like cattle, pigs, horses, birds and sometimes other bats.
+These bats are small, with a body only about 3 inches long (7.6 cm) and a wingspan of around 8 inches (20 cm).
+They do drink blood, as their name says, but they seek it from animals like cattle, pigs, horses, birds and sometimes other bats.
 Occasionally they’ll bite a human who happens to be snoozing uncovered in the great outdoors, but we aren’t their usual target.

-Just as they vary in size, they also look different from each other in the face.
+Bats have very different facial features from each other.
 Some have elongated snouts suitable for sipping nectar in flowers.
 Others have stubby faces for chewing up fruits.
-There are bats with pig-like snouts and others with intricate folds and wrinkles on their face that are thought to aid with their radar navigation in the dark.
-Some bats emit sounds through their nose and have a flap of skin called a noseleaf around their nostrils; it’s believed this helps them focus their radar.
-Many bats are, as you might guess, rather homely, but others are actually cute.
-The flying foxes, for instance, are so-called because of their handsome fox-like faces.
+There are bats with pig-like snouts and others with intricate folds and wrinkles on their face that are thought to aid with their echolocation in the dark.
+Some bats emit sounds through their nose and have a flap of skin called a noseleaf around their nostrils; it’s believed this helps them focus their echolocation.
+Some of these bats might be considered homely, but others are cute.
+The flying foxes, for instance, are so-called because of their fox-like faces.
 (That’s one at the top of this page.)

 The upside to upside-down